-Net Loss Per Share Attributable to Inseego Corp.
+Net Loss Per Share Attributable to Common Stockholders

-Net loss attributable to common stockholders is computed by dividing the net loss by the weighted-average number of shares that were outstanding during the period.
+Net loss attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares that were outstanding during the period.
 Diluted net loss attributable to common stockholders ("EPS") reflects the potential dilution that could occur if securities or other contracts to acquire common stock were exercised or converted into common stock.
 Potentially dilutive securities are excluded from the diluted EPS computation in loss periods as their effect would be anti-dilutive.